Debugging DepthAI pipeline¶

 Trace will print out a Message whenever one is received from the device. |

-Debugging can be enabled either in code:
+Debugging can be enabled either:

 with dai.Device() as device: # Initialize device